Saving Science Fiction From Strong Female Characters – Part 3

 This scene was based on real life.
-Not one, but two girls of my close acquaintance both has this happened to them.
+Not one, but two girls of my close acquaintance both had this happen to them.
 They had been convinced, and everyone had told them, and all the movies and television shows had shown them, that girls could fight boys and be victorious.
 One girl was shocked when a male friend of hers, just horsing around, pinned her down with one hand.
 She had always thought she’d be able to fend off a male attacker.
 That day she found out she would not be fending off any male aggressor, or not without an equalizer.
-The other friend was equally shocked when the boy she was with was walking down the beach with her, and he picked her up (I do not know whether bride style or Tarzan style) and ran full speed down the beach with him.
+The other friend was equally shocked when the boy she was with was walking down the beach with her, and he picked her up (I do not know whether bride style or Tarzan style) and ran full speed down the beach with her as his captive.
 She realized with a shock that she could not have picked him up no matter what, not even in an emergency, not even if he was helping.
 These were not even linebackers built like Conan or men on the leading edge of physical strength for men: they were ordinary boys of ordinary strength.